 Benefit Description You pay Emergency outside our service area (cont.)
-High Option Standard Option Transfers to an observation bed or observation status do not qualify as an admission to a hospital and your emergency room visit copayment will not be waived. \$100 per visit \$125 per visit See Section 5(h) for travel benefit coverage of continuing or follow-up care.
-Not covered: All charges All charges Elective care or non-emergency care • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Standard Option Licensed ambulance service, including air ambulance, when medically necessary.
-Nothing \$100 per service Nothing \$100 per service ambulance, when medically necessary.
-Nothing \$100 per service ambulance, when medically necessary.
-Notes: Coverage is also provided for medically necessary transportation or services rendered as the result of a Nothing \$100 per service ambulance, when medically necessary.
-Notes: Coverage is also provided for medically necessary transportation or services rendered as the result of a 911 call, whether or not transport is required.
-Nothing \$100 per service ambulance, when medically necessary.
-Notes: Coverage is also provided for medically necessary transportation or services rendered as the result of a 911 call, whether or not transport is required.
-See Section 5(c) for non-emergency service.
-Service means any time an ambulance is Nothing All charges \$100 per service All charges ambulance, when medically necessary.
-Notes: Coverage is also provided for medically necessary transportation or services rendered as the result of a 911 call, whether or not transport is required.
-See Section 5(c) for non-emergency service.
+High Option Standard Option Basic Option • We waive your emergency room copayment if you are directly admitted to a hospital as an inpatient.
+Your inpatient admission copayment will still apply (See Section 5(c)). \$100 per visit \$150 per visit \$150 per visit after the deductible Transfers to an observation bed or observation status do not qualify as an admission to a hospital and your emergency room visit copayment will not be waived. • See Section 5(h) for travel benefit coverage of continuing or follow-up care.
+Not covered: All charges All charges All charges • Elective care or non-emergency care • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Standard Option Basic Option Licensed ambulance service, including air ambulance, when medically necessary.
+Nothing \$100 per service \$100 per service after the deductible Notes: Coverage is also provided for medically necessary transportation or services rendered as the result of a 911 call, whether or not transport is required. • See Section 5(c) for non-emergency service.
 Service means any time an ambulance is summoned on your behalf.
+Not covered: All charges All charges All charges Ambulance services we determine are not medically necessary • Transportation by car, bus, gurney van, wheelchair van, minivan, and any other type of transportation (other than a licensed ambulance), even if it is the only way to travel to a provider or facility

 Section 5(e).
-Mental health and substance abuse benefits
+Mental health and substance misuse disorder benefits

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary to treat your condition. - We have no calendar year deductible for Mental health and substance abuse benefits. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary to treat your condition. - There is no calendar year deductible for the High and Standard Options. - The Basic Option calendar year deductible is \$100 per person (\$200 per family enrollment).
+The calendar year deductible applies to some benefits in this Section.
+We added "(after the deductible)" when the calendar year deductible applies. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - Unless you receive prior approval from us, Medical Group must provide or arrange your care.
-Call our Behavioral Health Access Unit at 1-866-530-8778 to make arrangements. - YOUR PHYSICIAN MUST GET PRIOR APPROVAL FOR HOSPITAL STAYS.
+Call our Behavioral Health Access Unit at 866-530-8778 to make arrangements. - YOUR PHYSICIAN MUST GET PRIOR APPROVAL FOR HOSPITAL STAYS.
 Please refer to Section 3 to be sure which services require prior approval.
-All inpatient admissions and hospital alternative services treatment programs require prior approval by the Plan. - FOR EACH REQUEST FOR PRIOR APPROVAL, THE PLAN WILL DETERMINE WHETHER THE SERVICE IS MEDICALLY NECESSARY AND WHETHER IT SHOULD BE PROVIDED BY A PARTICULAR PROVIDER OR FACILITY. - If we are unable to provide services in our Plan facilities, you may request a referral to a network provider.
+All inpatient admissions and hospital alternative services treatment programs require prior approval by the Plan. - If we are unable to provide services in our Plan facilities, you may request a referral to a network provider.
 If a network provider requests additional visits/time beyond those/that authorized by us, then we must approve a treatment plan.